-- 1. Performed Trade-Cleanup to remove remnants of previous benchmark runs from the database. - 2.
+- 1. Restored the database to its freshly-loaded, proven-consistent state. - 2.
 Determined the current number of completed trades in the database, count1. - 3.
 Started a run, using the profile from the measured run, with checkpoints, and met the Durability Throughput Requirements for at least 20 minutes. - 4.
 Pulled the power cords from the database server, causing it to immediately cease functioning.
 All the contents of the server's main memory and caches were lost.
 All the disk controllers were inside the server, and none of their batteries were present, so all disk controller cache contents were lost.